During this homebound period, we have had Mums from everywhere begging us to share ways to keep their kids occupied while they have some well-deserved

-- If buying floor coverings are out of the budget, you can paint the floor too!
-Just remember that floors take a real battering (like us parents), so a protective top-coat is important.
-A great colour option is Dulux Dune Colorbond (TM) – it’s a light neutral that will help mask all manner of crap brought in from outside.
+- If buying floor coverings is out of the budget, you can paint the floor too!
+Just remember that floors take a real battering (like us parents), so a protective top coat is important.
+A great colour option is Dulux Dune Colorbond (TM) – a light neutral that will help mask all crap brought in from the outside.

-- Now more than ever your cubby is multi-purpose, so install some shelves to give them extra storage space.
+- Now more than ever, your cubby house is multi-purpose, so install some shelves to give them extra storage space.
 Your mini-hoarders can take ownership of their excess possessions from a young age.

-- As we head into the cooler months, it’s the perfect time to turn their cubby into a cozy cave they will want to hang-out in.
+- As we head into the cooler months, it’s the perfect time to turn their cubby houses into cosy caves they will want to hang out in.
 Which also means they aren’t in the house.

 - Make some beautiful curtains to keep out the cold chills.
 Who are we kidding?
-We’ll be pinning some old fabric to the window frame and pretending they’re curtains.
+We’ll pin some old fabric to the window frame and pretend they’re curtains.
 Make us jelly and send us your pics if you are Martha Stewart and can do that fancy sewing caper.

-- To cosy up your new floor (if you followed our tip above), throw down a rug!
-There are some cheap and cheerful options available or borrow one from the house and upgrade it instead.
-That’s a much better option – the kids are likely to trash the new one, so give them the old (also, point 4).
+- Throw down a rug to cosy up your new floor (if you followed our tip above)!
+There are some cheap and cheerful options available, or borrow one from the house and upgrade it instead.
+That’s a much better option – the kids are likely to trash the new one, so give them the old one (also, point 4).
+Give it some purpose.

 - The Cubby Classroom is a great option on the days when you realise why you didn’t become a teacher.
 Paint a piece of chipboard with blackboard paint and screw it to one of the walls, or take the whiteboard and easel outside and let them teach themselves.
 You should fit a table and chairs in there also.
 It might not make them geniuses, but it will save your sanity for a day or two!